 Groin Protection

-The cheapest sword option – still worthwhile because it will allow you to practice techniques at home – is a broom handle.
+Note that the cheapest sword option – still worthwhile because it will allow you to practice techniques at home – is a broom handle.
 Anything that gets you practicing at home is great!
+A sword is also the easiest piece of gear to borrow, so many take the route of borrowing various swords for a bit until they find a style or model that fits them best!

-For a starting steel sword, at a low price point, we recommend these VB standard tournament feders: https://www.woodenswords.com/Steel…/vb.ls.standard.htm That’s a very low price for a good sword which can be used for solo training, sparring, and competition.
+For a starting steel sword, at a low price point, we recommend these Regenyei standard feders.
+That’s a very low price for a good sword which can be used for solo training, sparring, and competition.
 It’s also usually available to ship immediately.
+(For safety reasons, the ‘medium’ or ‘light” flex blade is preferable to the ‘strong’ blade; it flexes much more safely in the thrust)

 Note that there are many other beautiful training swords of this kind (“feders”) out there, and so it’s worth looking around to see what’s available; many of them are more highly developed than this example (though almost all are more expensive, and may involve some wait time).